 IT professionals can advance their careers by upgrading their expertise in the hot fields of e-discovery and cyber investigations.
-Critical facets of those fields come forward in this course day number 2.
-This day number 2 emphasizes the use of computer records in disputes and litigation, with a view to teaching students how to manage requests to turn over e-records to adversaries (i.e., e-discovery), how to manage implementation of a "legal hold" over some records to prevent their destruction and how to coordinate with legal counsel to develop workable strategies to legal challenges.
+Critical facets of those fields come forward in course day two.
+We will focus on the use of computer records in disputes and litigation, with a view to teaching students how to manage requests to turn over e-records to adversaries (i.e. e-discovery), how to manage implementation of a "legal hold" over some records to prevent their destruction, and how to coordinate with legal counsel to develop workable strategies to legal challenges.

-Transactions that used to be conducted on paper are now done electronically.
-So now, commercial law applies to computer security.
-The IT function within an enterprise has become the custodian of the enterprises business records.
-This course day number 2 teaches how to craft sound policy for the retention and destruction of electronic records like email, text messages and social networking interactions.
-It offers methods for balancing the competing interests in electronic records management, including costs, risks, security, regulations and user cooperation.
+Transactions that used to be conducted on paper are now done electronically, so commercial law now applies to computer security.
+The IT function within an enterprise has become the custodian of an enterprise's business records.
+You will learn how to craft sound policy for the retention and destruction of electronic records like email, text messages, and social networking interactions.
+We will provide methods for balancing the competing interests in electronic records management, including costs, risks, security, regulations and user cooperation.

-Law and technology are changing quickly, and it is impossible for any professionals to comprehend all the laws that apply to their work.
-But they can comprehend the big trends in law, and they can possess a mindset for finding solutions to legal problems.
-A key goal of this course day 2 is to equip students with analytical skills and general tools for addressing technology law issues as they arise, both in the U.S. and around the world.
+Law and technology are changing quickly, and it is impossible for professionals to comprehend all the laws that apply to their work.
+But they can comprehend overarching trends in law, and they can possess a mindset for finding solutions to legal problems.
+A key goal of this course day is to equip students with the analytical skills and tools to address technology law issues as they arise, both in the United States and around the world.

-This course day number 2 is chock full of actual court case studies dealing with privacy, computer records, digital evidence, electronic contracts, regulatory investigations and liability for shortfalls in security.
+The course is chock full of actual court case studies dealing with privacy, computer records, digital evidence, electronic contracts, regulatory investigations, and liability for shortfalls in security.
 The purpose of the case studies is to draw practical lessons that students can take back to their jobs.

 CPE/CMU Credits: 6

-This course day number 3 is focused on the essentials of contract law sensitive to the current legislative requirements for security.
+Day three focuses on the essentials of contract law sensitive to the current legislative requirements for security.
 Compliance with many of the new data security laws requires contracts.
-Because IT pulls together the products and services of many vendors, consultants and outsourcers, enterprises need appropriate contracts to comply with Sarbanes-Oxley, Gramm-Leach-Bliley, HIPAA, EU Data Directive, California Senate Bill 1386 and others.
+Because IT pulls together the products and services of many vendors, consultants, and outsourcers, enterprises need appropriate contracts to comply with Sarbanes-Oxley, Gramm-Leach-Bliley, HIPAA, EU Data Directive, data breach notice laws and other regulations.

-When appropriate, this course day 3 leaves the student with practical steps and tools to be applied in his or her enterprise.
-It includes a lab at the end of the day to help students learn about writing contract-related documents relevant to their professional responsibility.
-Students will learn the language of common IT contract clauses.
-They will learn the meaning of and issues surrounding those clauses and become familiar with specific legal cases to show how different disputes have resolved in litigation.
+The course provides practical steps and tools that students can apply to their enterprises and includes a lab on writing contract-related documents relevant to the students' professional responsibilities.
+You will learn the language of common IT contract clauses and the issues surrounding those clauses, and become familiar with specific legal cases that show how different disputes have been resolved in litigation.

-Recognizing that enterprises today operate increasingly on global basis, this course day teaches cases and contract drafting styles applicable to a multinational setting.
+Recognizing that enterprises today operate increasingly on a global basis, the course teaches cases and contract drafting styles applicable to a multinational setting.